gimli-org/transform2022/README.md

 ## BEFORE THE TUTORIAL

-Make sure you've done these things **before the tutorial on Monday**:
+Make sure you've done these things **before the tutorial on Wednesday**:

 1. Sign up for the [Software Underground Slack](https://softwareunderground.org/slack)
-2. Join the channel [#t21-mon-pygimli](https://app.slack.com/client/T094HBB9T/C039C3J7Y1M/thread/C01US4T522X-1650375402.703439) channel.
+2. Join the channel [#t22-mon-pygimli](https://app.slack.com/client/T094HBB9T/C039C3J7Y1M/thread/C01US4T522X-1650375402.703439) channel.
 This is where **all communication will happen** and where we will answer any question about installation and the tutorial
 3. **Install the pyGIMLi conda environment** as described below.